metafates/saiga/README.md

 # It will compile and run saiga in special mode for generating PGO data.
 # Do something with it you would normally do with terminal, like using vim.
 # You can also run vtebench with it.

-# After you're done recording your profile close the terminal and merge generated profile data
+# After you're done recording your profile close the terminal.
-just merge-pgo

 # And compile with it
 just build-pgo